-5.2 The Head of School/ CEO will arrange an investigation into the matter (either by investigating the matter himself/herself or immediately passing the issue to someone in a senior position).
+- 5.1 In the first instance, unless the employee reasonably believes the Head of School to be involved in the wrongdoing, staff should report their concerns to the Head of School.
+If the member of staff believes the Head of School to be involved in their concern, then the employee should make their referral directly to the Proprietor.
+(Please see end of policy for contact details for the Proprietor and Head of School). - 5.2 Concerns should be made in writing wherever possible.
+They should include names of those committing wrongdoing, dates, places and as much evidence and context as possible.
+Staff raising a concern should also include details of any personal interest in the matter. - 5.3 The Head of School/Proprietor will arrange an investigation into the matter either by investigating the matter himself/herself, immediately passing the issue to someone in a senior position or to the LA LADO).
 The investigation may involve the employee and others involved giving written statements.
 Any investigation will be carried out in accordance with the principles set out above.
 The employee's statement will be taken into account and he/she will be asked to comment on any additional evidence obtained.